eliasnd/FastPoints/README.md

 # Implementation

 This plugin uses an adapted version of the Potree converter to convert and seamlessly render clouds within the Unity environment.
 For more details please refer to my paper linked above.

+# Known Issues

+The loading bar is currently not very descriptive - it will stay at 0% during point cloud conversion, which is the largest chunk of the preprocessing pipeline, then jump to 100%.
+Hoping to implement a more accurate version in the near future.